jforget/perl5-decodeur-Mastermind/description-en.md

 game turns are

 ```
-EFAB OO
+EFAB OOO
 ABCD XX
 ```

 Let us suppose that the synthetic code contains the rolling-over game turn:

 ```
-  %coup_synthetique = (code => 'ABCDEFAB', n => 2, b => 2, nb => 4 )
+  %coup_synthetique = (code => 'ABCDEFAB', n => 2, b => 3, nb => 5 )
 ```

-Then the  building of  the list of  possible propositions  rejects any proposition containing two  `E`'s.
+How can  we have  five marks  (black +  white) in  a 4-slot  game?
 The reason of this  failure is that the `A`  in slot 1 in game  turn 1 and the `A` in slot 3  in game turn 2 both match the `A`  in slot 1 in the solution.
+Likewise, the  `B` in slot 2  of game turn 1 and  the `B` in slot 4 of  game turn 2 both match  the `B` in slot 2  of the solution.
-Thus, the rolling-over game turn must be avoided when building the synthetic game turn.
+Thus, the  synthetic code must  not contain duplicate colours  and the rolling-over game  turn must  be avoided  when building  the synthetic game turn.

 Then  a new  difficulty arises,  with  a special  case which,  however special, is  still valid.
 The first  _n_ - 1 game  turns received zero